 Keep an eye on: Keep an eye out for more research into other uses of potassium hydroxide.

 What Is The Function Of Potassium Hydroxide?

 Potassium hydroxide is noteworthy as the precursor to most soft and liquid soaps, but can also be used in the formulation of bath products, cleansing products, fragrances, foot powders, hair dyes and colors, makeup, nail products, personal cleanliness products, shampoos, shaving products, and skincare products.

-The skin’s normal pH is slightly acidic (typically between 4 and 6).
+The main function of potassium hydroxide in cosmetics and skincare products is to stabilize the pH of a product.
+The pH of products is an important component of skincare formulations.
+If the pH of a product is too acidic or too basic the product can disrupt the delicate skin mantle barrier.
+The skin’s normal pH is slightly acidic typically between 4.5-5.75.
 This acidity of the skin is termed the “acid mantle” and is maintained by sebaceous glands, sweat glands, and normal skin flora.
-The acid mantle provides a film of amino/lactic acids and oils that effectively protect skin from environmental factors (bacteria, pollutants) that contribute to premature aging and irritation.
+The acid mantle provides a film of amino and lactic acids and oils that effectively protect skin from environmental factors such as bacteria, pollutants, and allergens.
+Damage to the skin mantle barrier can contribute to premature aging, sensitivity, and irritation.

 It is important to regulate the pH of cosmetics and personal care products so as not to shift the skin’s normal pH too far from normal.
 On one hand, if a product is too acidic it may irritate the skin or cause a stinging sensation.
 On the other hand, a product that is too alkaline is detrimental because it depletes the skin of vital, natural lipids.
 Additionally, a disrupted acid mantle will not allow for products to absorb into the skin as well.
 This is why pH adjusters like potassium hydroxide are used in cosmetic formulations.